Frederick Lippman, R.Ph., Ed.D. (954) 262-1507 (954) 262-1714 (fax) email@example.com

 Dr. Lippman is known as the "Father" of the State of Florida's Area Health Education Center (AHEC) Program, a federally-funded program that works to improve the supply and distribution of primary care health providers in medically underserved rural and urban areas by creating partnerships with academic health centers.
 NSU-HPD's AHEC Program began in 1985 as Florida's pioneer AHEC Program.

-Dr. Irv Rosenbaum is Vice Chancellor and Provost of the Health Professions Division of Nova Southeastern University.
+Dr. Irv Rosenbaum is Vice President of the Health Professions Division of Nova Southeastern University.

 From l994 to l997 Dr. Rosenbaum was director of the Center for Entrepreneurship, at NSU's H. Wayne Huizenga School of Business and Entrepreneurship.
 He has been a professor at NSU since 1976.
 Prior to joining NSU, Dr. Rosenbaum spent nearly 25 years serving as City Manager of Hollywood, Fla., Town Administrator of Davie, Fla., Assistant to the Mayor in Lauderhill, Fla. and in New York City government.
 Dr. Rosenbaum is an organizer and director of Regent Bank, a community bank with branches in Davie, Fort Lauderdale, West Palm Beach, and Boca Raton, Fla.